-Like many of those who suffer from substance addiction and abuse, people who do the same for Fentanyl are likely to experience adverse withdrawal effects once they tone down their use of the drug.
+Like many of those who suffer from substance addiction and abuse, people who do the same for Fentanyl are likely to experience adverse withdrawal effects once they tone down their drug use.
 Experts have narrowed it all down to two main symptoms: addiction and physical dependence.

 Now, you may think that these two symptoms are one and the same, but there is actually a thin line that divides the two.
-Addiction is deemed to be more of a brain-related disorder that pushes an individual to use it instinctively, notwithstanding the slew of consequences that comes with it.
-If they are unable to cut the habit and choose to get high off of it more than anything, then it becomes an addiction.
+Addiction is deemed more of a brain-related disorder that pushes an individual to use it instinctively, notwithstanding the slew of consequences that come with it.
+If they cannot cut the habit and choose to get high off it more than anything, it becomes an addiction.

-Physical dependence, on the other hand, is more about a consistent use, which commonly borders into unnecessary high dosages.
+On the other hand, physical dependence is more about consistent use, which commonly borders into unnecessary high dosages.
 This is an offshoot of either addictive tendencies or for legitimate medical purposes.
-Either way, the individual is unable to physically function without the drug, as it already caused major changes in brain chemistry.
+Either way, the individual cannot physically function without the drug, as it has already caused major changes in brain chemistry.

-People who experience withdrawal symptoms from Fentanyl misuse and abuse and need fentanyl withdrawal treatment, often experience symptoms such as restlessness, anxiety, sudden mood swings, sleeping troubles and disorders, difficulty in focusing on specific tasks, memory problems, and more deep cravings for the substance.
+People who experience withdrawal symptoms from Fentanyl misuse and abuse and need fentanyl withdrawal treatment often experience symptoms such as restlessness, anxiety, sudden mood swings, sleeping troubles and disorders, difficulty in focusing on specific tasks, and memory problems, and more deep cravings for the substance.

-The symptoms of withdrawal will depend on the addiction habit and the frequency in which the drug was being taken on a regular basis.
-For those who had not gone too far in terms of going beyond the prescribed amount, they will likely experience milder effects, such as flu-like symptoms that may run for a few days.
+The withdrawal symptoms will depend on the addiction habit and the frequency in which the drug was taken regularly.
+Those who have not gone too far in terms of going beyond the prescribed amount will likely experience milder effects, such as flu-like symptoms that may run for a few days.

 Of course, it is an entirely different case for long-term abusers.
-These are the people who will likely bear the brunt of both physical and psychological repercussions, which would rightfully require a deeper and more stringent rehabilitation and detox processes.
+These people will likely bear the brunt of both physical and psychological repercussions, which would rightfully require deeper and more stringent rehabilitation and detox processes.

 Given these numbers, it should be no question that people who have manifested symptoms of fentanyl overdose should be given immediate treatment.
-The detoxification process in itself can be a bit rigid, as it involves three main stages, all of which are dependent on the severity of the addiction and dependency.
+The detoxification process can be a bit rigid, as it involves three main stages, all dependent on the severity of the addiction and dependency.

-The first stage of detoxification will be seen in the first two to three days upon stopping the drug, wherein the user will begin to show mild symptoms of withdrawal.
+The first stage of detoxification will be seen in the first two to three days after stopping the drug, wherein the user will begin to show mild withdrawal symptoms.
 He or she will experience physical manifestations such as insomnia, muscle aches, and agitation, just to name a few.

-The third and final stage of detoxification takes place after two weeks at most when all the withdrawal symptoms are on its all-time low already.
+The third and final stage of detoxification occurs after two weeks at most when all the withdrawal symptoms are already at their all-time low.
 However, the feelings of intense cravings may still continue to manifest for a few more days.
 The third stage of detoxification is also the most crucial period since it is when the psychological repercussions may cause the patient to relapse.
-With that being said, it is highly important to take good care of the patient and attend to their medical needs.
+That said, it is highly important to take good care of the patient and attend to their medical needs.

 Helping a Person Addicted to Fentanyl

 To begin the process of helping and treating an individual who is confirmed to be addicted to Fentanyl, one must determine the necessary steps.
-Many of these steps are commonly done through either an inpatient or outpatient basis and go way beyond just the treatment process.
+Many of these steps are commonly done on an inpatient or outpatient basis and go way beyond the treatment process.

 First and foremost, patients and their loved ones must look past the idea of hospital care alone.
-According to a study done in 2017, it was found that those who went through an actual addiction treatment program, saw significantly lower death rates compared to those who opted for strictly hospital care.
+A study done in 2017 found that those who went through an addiction treatment program saw significantly lower death rates compared to those who opted for strictly hospital care.

-Treatment facilities offer more than just medical treatment, as they also include safer medical detox processes, individual and group therapy, thorough evaluation, 12-step programs, as well as aftercare planning.
+Treatment facilities offer more than just medical treatment; they also include safer medical detox processes, individual and group therapy, thorough evaluation, 12-step programs, and aftercare planning.

 Fentanyl Addiction Treatment Specifics

-To further delve into the specifics that involve the treatment of those suffering or just getting through Fentanyl addiction, here is how it ideally works.
+Here is how it ideally works to further delve into the specifics that involve treating those suffering or just getting through Fentanyl addiction.
 Firstly, and probably most importantly, the said patient must be subjected to a comprehensive form of treatment.

 As previously mentioned, the importance of being involved in 12-Step Programs cannot be stressed enough.
-Many people are apprehensive about getting themselves into such forms of treatment, mainly because of the fear and worry of being judged.
+Many people are apprehensive about getting into such treatment forms, mainly because of the fear and worry of being judged.

 Talk with one of our Treatment Specialists!